2023–24 Michigan State Spartans men's basketball team: Penn State

 The Spartans returned to conference play against Penn State on January 4, 2024 at Breslin Center.
 The Spartans dominated throughout, leading by 25 at the half with a 51–26 lead.
 Malik Hall led all scorers with 24 points, tying a career high, while Tyson Walker added 22.
 Mady Sissoko again notched 12 rebounds as MSU shot 56.3% from the field and 47.6% from three.
 Meanwhile, the Nittany Lions managed just 32.3% from the field and only 10.3% from three.
 The easy 92–61 win moved MSU to 9–5 on the season and 1–2 in conference play.

 Northwestern

 MSU returned to the road to face Northwestern on January 7.
-MSU took an early lead in the game, but with the game tied at 26 with just over seven minutes left in the half, the Wildcats wen on a 20–5 run to close the half.
+MSU took an early lead in the game, but with the game tied at 26 with just over seven minutes left in the half, the Wildcats went on a 20–5 run to close the half.
 MSU narrowed the lead to as little as six in the second half, but Northwestern answered every run.
 As a result, the Spartans lost 88–74 to end their five-game winning streak.
 Tyson Walker led all scorers with 27, but Malik Hall who had scored 42 points in the previous two games, was held scoreless.
 Jaden Akins and A. J. Hoggard added 13 points each in the loss.
 The loss dropped MSU to 9–6 and 1–3 on the season.